Stuycs-K/project03-final-10-leea-tongj/DEVLOG.md

 - Debugged global variables (15 minutes)
 - Started ncurses (20 minutes)

+### 2025-01-15 - Signals, ncurses
+- Learned how to initialize and deactivate ncurses (15 minutes)
+- Figured out how to intercept arrow keys to move cursor (20 minutes)
+- Integrated signals.c into ncurses.c so that `ctrl+\` exits the window and the program (5 minutes)

 ## Janet Tong

 ### 2025-01-06 - Skeleton Files + Function Design